hapax/hapax.github.io/assets/teaching.md

 The equations apply to any *granular material* made of small, rigid objects, so they apply just as well to crushed rock as sand.
-In a copper mine, ore is crushed to extract the metal, with the remaining material, called *gangue*, dumped from a chute into a triangular pile of tailings.
+In a copper mine, ore is crushed to extract the metal, with the remaining material, or *gangue* (pronounced "gang"), dumped from a chute into a triangular pile of tailings.
 Suppose the tailings sit in the middle of a base of width $B$, with a large drop to either side limiting the maximum size of the standing layer.